coatyio/coaty-website/collections/_pages/nutshell.md

   // A descriptive name for the object
   name: string;

-  // Unique identity of the object
+  // Unique identifier of the object
   objectId: Uuid;

-  // Identity of an object relative to an external system (optional) externalId?: string;
+  // Identifier of an object relative to an external system (optional) externalId?: string;

   // Object ID of parent object (optional)